MicrosoftDocs/azure-dev-docs/articles/javascript/includes/tutorial-visualstudiocode-browser-file-upload-storage-blob/understand-the-code.md

 ### Upload file to blob

-The `createBlobInContainer` function uploads the file to the container.
-The content type must be sent with the request if you intend to use the browser functionality, which depends on the file type, such as displaying a picture.
+The `createBlobInContainer` function uploads the file to the container with the `uploadBrowserData` client library method.
+The content type must be sent with the request if you intend to use browser functionality, which depends on the file type, such as displaying a picture.

 :::code language="typescript" source="~/../js-e2e-browser-file-upload-storage-blob/src/uploadToBlob.ts" highlight="10" id="snippet_createBlobInContainer":::